Fox Networks Group: Formation and expansion

 Fox Television Group, encompassing of the Fox Broadcasting Company and 20th Century Fox Television, was formed in July 2014 and placed under Fox Networks Group.
 In June 2014, Fox Networks Group and Gail Berman formed The Jackal Group to provide programming for its various channels.

 In July 2014, Fox Networks Group and DNA Films formed DNA TV Limited.
 Fox Networks Group would have global-first rights with co-financing options to the joint venture's shows.
 DNA TV would be managed by DNA Films management with Eric Schrier, president of original programming for FX Networks and FX Productions, handling Fox's interest.

 In October 2014, Fox Crime Spain was replaced with FoxLife, with the latter's series programming moving primarily to Fox.
 FIC merged its Turkey pay-TV and free-to-air operations, were merged in late 2014.
 In the third quarter of 2014, a Fox-branded channel was launched in Sweden via Com Hem.

-On November 27, 2014, FIC acquired Jan Dekker Holdings' stake of the 24Kitchen joint venture.
+FIC acquired Jan Dekker Holdings' stake of the 24Kitchen joint venture.
 FIC also closed the venture's production facility.

-On December 9, 2013, A&E Networks established an Italian branch and took full ownership of the Italian History channel from FIC Italy.
+In late 2013, A&E Networks established an Italian branch and took full ownership of the Italian History channel from FIC Italy.
 In early 2014, the versions of Nat Geo Adventure in Asia and Pacific were relaunched as Nat Geo People.
 On October 1, 2015, Fox International Channels UK launched YourTV, which would target female viewers, on Freeview and YouView, with the channel later being shut down on September 27, 2019.

 In 2015, 21st Century Fox and the National Geographic Society formed a new joint venture named National Geographic Partners that would oversee the Society's commercial ventures.
 This included the U.S. domestic and international versions of National Geographic-branded TV channels, but Fox Networks Group would continue to handle advertisement sales and distribution of these channels.

 In January 2016, 21st Century Fox announced a major reorganization of its non-U.S. television businesses.
 Fox International Channels (FIC), which have been operating separately from 21CF's U.S. domestic television businesses, would be abolished and the head of its regional divisions would report to CEO Peter Rice and COO Randy Freer at Fox Networks Group in the United States, instead of outgoing FIC CEO Hernan Lopez, thus absorbing the international television businesses into Fox Networks Group.
 With that absorption, FIC's regional divisions being renamed Fox Networks Group Europe, Fox Networks Group Latin America and Fox Networks Group Asia, effectively abolishing Fox International Channels as a separate unit from 21st Century Fox's television business in the United States.
 All three international divisions of Fox Networks Group were collectively referred as Fox Networks Group International in 21CF's formal documents (including the group's annual reports).